-meet with the other three students in your group so you can decide how to present the assigned topic and DIVIDE up the work.
+1. ON MONDAY OCTOBER 22 meet with the other three students in your group so you can decide how to present the assigned topic and DIVIDE up the work.

-- If you need more than these sessions you will have to organize yourselves and meet again if necessary.
-This will be the only official class time set aside for planning. - You don't have to meet in the classroom.
-But, it will be available if needed. - I will not supervise the SECOND planning section but I will be more than glad to provide guidance and help. - 2.
+- I. If you need more than this planning session you will have to organize yourselves and meet again if necessary.
+This will be the only official class time set aside for planning. - 2.
+You don't have to meet in the classroom.
+But, it will be available if needed. - 3.
+I will not supervise the planning section but I will be more than glad to provide guidance and help. - 2.
 Each group must distribute the same handout, use the same visual aids, and deliver the same content.
 So, you will have to prepare together before hand.

-• Topics
+Topics